 Pile v2 Remains a Mystery: The existence of The Pile v2 was debunked by

-as a cost-effective alternative for grad students, and a GitHub repository named Awesome-Multilingual-LLM was shared as a resourceful link for multilingual dataset information. -
+@stellaathena, stating it as a work-in-progress and informing about a subset released by CarperAI.
+Meanwhile, Minipile was highlighted by@giftedgummybeeas a cost-effective alternative for grad students, and a GitHub repository named Awesome-Multilingual-LLM was shared as a resourceful link for multilingual dataset information. -

 Innovation in Multilingual Model Training:

-discussed how models trained to forget their embeddings could be more adaptable to new languages, as described in an Arxiv paper on Learning to Learn for Language Modeling. -
+@philpaxshared an article from Tensoic Blog on Kannada LLAMA, while@xylthixlmdiscussed how models trained to forget their embeddings could be more adaptable to new languages, as described in an Arxiv paper on Learning to Learn for Language Modeling. -

 Byte-Level Tokenization for LLMs Examined: Discussions around fine-tuning LLMs for byte-level tokenization included a suggestion to re-use bytes embeddings from the original vocabulary, and the concept of activation beacons potentially improving byte-level LLMs’ ability to self-tokenize was introduced.